A 2024 Guide to Cybersecurity in the Trucking Industry

 Analyze current risk

 First, you must evaluate your current state.
-A thorough analysis will help to identify where weaknesses are and where additional safeguards are needed.
+A thorough analysis will help to identify vulnerabilities and where additional safeguards are needed.
 This can be done by an internal IT team if you have the resources to do so.
 Many trucking companies, especially smaller businesses with few employees, are unable to support these efforts internally.
 The alternative option is to use a third-party service to do a security assessment.
-The upfront cost may put you off, but it will be less harsh on your wallet than a breach.
+The upfront cost may be significant, but it will be less harsh on your wallet than a breach.

 Implement a security plan